 All children deserve to be protected from restraint and seclusion, regardless of whether they have a disability.
-While the greatest impact has been upon children with disabilities, the ED data indicates that 25 percent of students restrained and 42 percent of those secluded do not have disabilities.
-The vast majority of states adopting laws or regulations since the 2009 GAO report and Congressional hearings apply their laws to all children.
+While the greatest impact has been upon children with disabilities, the U.S. Department of Education data indicates that 25 percent of students restrained and 42 percent of those secluded do not have disabilities.
+42 The vast majority of states adopting laws or regulations since the 2009 GAO report and Congressional hearings apply their laws to all children.
+43

 [5] Any behavioral intervention must be consistent with the child's rights to be treated with dignity and to be free from abuse.
-[6] Restraint or seclusion should never be used as punishment or discipline (e.g., placing in seclusion
+[6] Restraint or seclusion should never be used as punishment or discipline (e.g., placing in seclusion for out-of-seat behavior), as a means of coercion or retaliation, or as a convenience.